Ken Kesey Graduates

 Psychotherapy > Behavior Control > Transcendence

-In 1949, research into LSD began in the United States when Boston psychiatrist Max Rinkel and Los Angeles psychiatirst Nicholas Bercel both obtained the drug from Sandoz.
+In 1949, research into LSD began in the United States when Boston psychiatrist Max Rinkel and Los Angeles psychiatrist Nicholas Bercel both obtained the drug from Sandoz.
 The following year, 1951, the Central Intelligence Agency began research into the use of drugs for behavior control.
-And one year later, the CIA will include LSD in its experimentation.
+And one year later, the CIA included LSD in its experimentation.
 Interestingly, that same year Al Hubbard tried LSD as a "transcendental" drug.
 "Most people are walking in their sleep," Hubbard said.
 "Turn them around, start them in the opposite direction and they wouldn't even know the difference. [but] give them a good dose of LSD and let them see themselves for what they are."

 Ken Elton Kesey

 Ken Kesey was a good student and an excellent wrestler who wanted to write.
-In 1961 a graduate student in creative writing at Stanford University he enrolled in an Army-sponsored hallucinogenic-drug experiment—which paid him $75 a session—run by Stanford scientists at the Menlo Park VA Hospital.
+In 1961 while Kesey was a graduate student in creative writing at Stanford University he enrolled in an Army-sponsored hallucinogenic-drug experiment—which paid him $75 a session—run by Stanford scientists at the Menlo Park VA Hospital.
 The program was part of the CIA's top secret MKULTRA behavior control program.
 Kesey likened the experiment to exploring a haunted house. “[The scientists] didn’t have the guts to do it themselves, so they hired students.
 ‘Hey, we found this room.
 Would you please go inside and let us know what’s going on in there?’
 When we came back out, they took one look at us and said, ‘Whatever they do, don’t let them go back in that room!’”
 "That" room was the LSD room.
 As a night aide on the psychiatric ward at the hospital he began to write a book.
 He also had access to the cabinet that contained LSD.
 The book became the instant best seller, One Flew Over the Cuckkoo's Nest in 1962,

 On the bus